 I think we can agree that crispy, smoky bacon is one of life's greatest pleasures.
 However, standing over a hot stove dodging sputtering bacon grease is not.
 Here is how we can have the best of both worlds: a hands-free, hassle-free method for cooking perfect bacon, all in the oven.

-How To Make Perfect Bacon in the Oven:
+Perfect Bacon in the Oven:

 Watch the Video